wp-plugins/powerpress/readme.txt

 0.3.0 released on 09/24/2008
 New features: Added important feeds list in feed settings, logic to prevent stats redirect duplication and added podcast only feed.

+0.3.1 released on 10/02/2008
+Fixed bug and added enhancements: iTunes subtitle, keywords and summary values now properly escape html special characters such as &nbsp; added define for adding itunes:new-feed-url tag, added define to display player for legacy Podpress episodes only.

 == Feedback ==
 http://www.blubrry.com/powerpress/